The media was abuzz when Google’s leadership announced the launch of their corporate entity back in 2015.

 It’s how a corporation presents itself to the world, as well as how it presents itself to its own employees.

-Corporate branding is much broader than the scope of branding specific products or services separately.
+Corporate branding is a type of branding strategy that’s much broader than the scope of branding specific products or services separately.

 It involves integrating consistent branding with your marketing, communications and corporate social responsibility (CSR) activities to reach customers, investors and even employees.